clambin/covid19/README.md

 go build cmd/backfill/backfill.go
 ```

-You will need to have Go 1.15 installed on your system.
+You will need to have Go 1.16 installed on your system.

 ## Configuration
 ### Configuration file

-Main configuration is done through an associated yaml file:
+Use the following yaml file to configure parameters & desired behaviour:

 ```
 # HTTP port for Prometheus (optional) & Grafana.
 Default is 8080